Travis

 The next time you commit to the appropriate branch, the Coverity Scan build process will automatically run analysis and upload the results.
 Please note that this analysis takes the place of the normal CI run.
 You should merge the same changes to another branch to run your tests.

-Disabling the Subsequent Test Run #
+Disable the Subsequent Test Run #

-Due to the way that Travis CI addons operate, your standard script stage (i.e. your tests) will run after the Coverity Scan analysis completes.
+Due to the way that Travis CI addons operate, your standard script stage (i.e., your tests) will run after the Coverity Scan analysis completes.
 In order to avoid this, you can modify your script directive in .travis.yml.

 The COVERITY_SCAN_BRANCH environment variable will be set to 1 when the Coverity Scan addon is in operation.
 Therefore, you might change your script from